Getting older means a lot of life changes. Unfortunately, many of them are detrimental to personal confidence and self-esteem.

 Whether you’re the senior in question or you care for one, make sure they look good.
 When someone looks good, they feel good.
 Wearing a robe all day might be comfy, but it doesn’t do much for self-confidence.
 Practice full hygiene every morning and dress up respectably, even if it’s just for you and your family.

 2. Pick Up New Social Skills

-Regardless of what decade anyone is in, new friendships and relationships matter.
+New friendships and social relationships matter regardless of the decade in which anyone is in.
 This is particularly true in retirement when old friends start slipping away to moving elsewhere, mental disability, and eventually death.
-It might be harder in retirement to get ‘out there’, but initiative still matters.
+It might be harder in retirement to get ‘out there, but initiative still matters.
 Look for shared hobbies and special interests.
 Even if the Internet isn’t really your thing, it’s there and makes it easier than ever to find like-minded individuals.

 3. Find A Hobby

-Sadly, many seniors might have to part ways with activities that they love but can’t do safely or even comfortably anymore.
-There are still plenty of other things that can be done though, including picking up new hobbies like learning languages, yoga, crafts, painting, or just listening to audiobooks.
+Sadly, many seniors might have to part ways with activities they love but can’t do safely or comfortably anymore.
+There are still plenty of other things that can be done, though, including picking up new hobbies like learning languages, yoga, crafts, painting, or just listening to audiobooks.